Polonaises, Op. 71 (Chopin)

 The three Polonaises, Op.
-71 were composed by Frédéric Chopin in his earlier days.
+71 were composed by Frédéric Chopin in his earlier years, in Poland.

-After the death of the composer, Julian Fontana had made up their summaries and publications.
+After the death of the composer, Julian Fontana arranged their summaries and publications.
 These works were published in 1855, and are now often designated as Nos.
-8, 9 & 10 in the order below, continuing the numbering system followed by the seven polonaises published during the composer's lifetime.
+8, 9 & 10 in the order below, continuing the numbering system following the seven polonaises published during the composer's lifetime.